syyePhenomenol/RandoMapMod/README.md

     - With pin selection on, you can press the indicated key/controller bind to warp to the selected bench.

 ## Pause Menu
-- "Mod Enabled/Disabled" `CTRL-M`: Toggle the mod on/off
+- "Map Mod Enabled/Disabled" `CTRL-M`: Toggle the mod on/off
 - "Spoilers" `CTRL-1`: Toggle pins between vanilla (non-spoiler) and spoiler item pools.
 For most gameplay, leave this setting off.
 - "Randomized" `CTRL-2`: Toggle all pins for randomized items on/off
 - "Vanilla" `CTRL-3`: Toggle all pins for non-randomized items on/off